ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

     Deep = true,
     FromModificationDate = DateTime.Now - TimeSpan.FromDays(2),
     ToModificationDate = DateTime.Now
-    RequestedMeasurementAttributes = new AttributeSelector(){ Attributes = new ushort[]{ 4, 8, 53 } }
+    RequestedMeasurementAttributes = new AttributeSelector(){ Attributes = new ushort[]{ WellKnownKeys.Measurement.Time, WellKnownKeys.Measurement.OperatorName, WellKnownKeys.Measurement.Conctract } }
   })
 {% endhighlight %}
-To retrieve only a subset of measurement attributes we use the option `RequestedMeasurementAttributes`, which requires an `AttributeSelector`.
-You simply add the keys of the desired attributes to the `Attributes` property, so in this case the attributes with keys *4*, *8* and *53*.
+To retrieve only a subset of measurement attributes we set `RequestedMeasurementAttributes`, which requires an `AttributeSelector`.
+Simply add the keys of the desired attributes to the `Attributes` property, so in this case *time*, *operator name* and *contract* attributes.
 The property `RequestedValueAttributes` works the same way for measured value attributes.

 >{{ site.images['info'] }} The measured value attribute `K1` is always returned in the `Value` property of a `DataCharacteristic`, even when not explicitly requested in `AttributeSelector`.